How to find a business mentor

 There are all kinds of free and paid databases to help you quickly connect with professionals in your field.
 Don’t forget about the wealth of startup resources on the web, many of which can be found in our guides on how to start a business and seven habits of successful entrepreneurs.

-5. Reach out to your ideal mentor
+5. Reach out to your ideal entrepreneur mentor

 To learn more about starting a business, check out our collection of helpful resources, or contact a Clover Business Consultant.